stackhpc/ansible-lustre/README.md

 As well as being a virtual network, each network above is also a Lustre network (lnet).

 The nodes on the networks are then:
 - `lustre-storage`: The Lustre server, acting as MGS, MDT and OST.
 This exports a single fileystem `test_fs1`.
+It is given a public
+                    IP and serves as a proxy for ssh access to nodes.
 - `lustre-admin`: A Lustre client used to admininster the fileystem - it has a privileged view of the real owners/permissions.
 - `lustre-client[1-3]`: Lustre clients with different access levels to the filesystem (discussed below)
 - `lustre-lnet[2-3]`: Lnet routers to provide connectivity between clients and server across the different networks.